 Most of what I'm going to explain in this post is only possible through Apple products.
 The apps and features on Apple totally make this possible!

 A little bit of housekeeping is important before you dive into the workouts.
-Since we really only use this older iPad for Peloton workouts, I put the Reminders app (more on that in a minute), the Peloton app, the Kinetic app, and the settings app in the bar at the bottom of the page.
+Since we mostly use this older iPad for Peloton workouts, I put the Peloton app, the Mpaceline app, Stryd app (more about that in Thursday's post), and the settings app in the bar at the bottom of the page.
 This allows for quick access to the apps I use the most.

 You'll need the following apps downloaded: